reflux/reflux-core/README.md

 ## Development

 You need to have NodeJS installed.

-After cloning this repository and running `npm install` you can run the following scripts:
+1. Clone this repository

+2. Run `npm install`

+You can run the following npm scripts, for more check the project's `package.json` file.

 * `npm test` To run the jshint and tests

 * `npm run watch` To run the watch task.
 It will lint and test the code whenever a file is saved.

 * `npm run benchmark` To run the benchmark test

+[Husky git hooks](https://github.com/typicode/husky) will prevent bad commits or bad pushes for you by linting and testing the code.

 ## Extending `reflux-core`